top of page

 History of Eighty Acres

-The rich prairie farmland and rolling hills surrounding Eighty Acres in Northwestern Wisconsin near the city of Menomonie, are the result of the Earth Mother’s timeless and purposeful creation.
-Just as an artist’s hands carefully molds soft clay, the Earth Mother has carefully carved each valley, river, prairie and hill through countless centuries.
+The rich prairie farmland and rolling hills surrounding Eighty Acres in northwestern Wisconsin, near the city of Menomonie, are the result of the Earth Mother’s timeless and purposeful creation.
+Just as an artist’s hands carefully mold soft clay, the Earth Mother has carefully carved each valley, river, prairie and hill through countless centuries.

-In 1990, my wife Terry and I purchased Eighty Acres and moved into our new home in 1991.
-Shortly after settling in, I felt a need to capture the essence of the land through my camera lens.
+Shortly after my family and I moved to Eighty Acres in 1991, I felt a need to capture the essence of the land through my camera lens.
 I first needed to gain the Earth Mother’s trust and train my eyes to see her gifts and hear her voice.
 Over the past twenty-five years and thousands of photographs, I feel fortunate to have captured some of her spirit.
 But She is shy and mysterious and may only reveal her stories after you prove your patience, perseverance and respect.

-No need to travel afar.
+No need to travel far.
 It’s all here on Eighty Acres.

 References